python-botogram/botogram/docs/api/bot.rst

       .. versionchanged:: 0.7

-         Added the support for optional arguments.
+         Added the support for optional arguments and description of these ones in ``/help``.

       .. versionchanged:: 0.4